Support for Helpers: Three Stages of Care

 It is important for such helpers to care for themselves by being aware of their difficult situation and trying to relieve stress by themselves in the first place.
 Secondly, it is also important for superiors, management or coworkers to detect any problematic symptoms at an early stage and provide care within respective organizations.
 Furthermore, establishing a specialized unit outside the organization that offers support would be one option.
 In order to construct such a support system, psychological education and awareness-raising activities targeting managers (also for their own sake) would be very important.

-Fukushima Prefecture and the government are providing support for psychological care to the disaster victims directly and indirectly through psychological care support projects for the disaster victims, etc.
+Fukushima Prefecture and the government are providing support for psychological care to the affected people directly and indirectly through psychological care support projects for the affected people, etc.

 (Related to p.155 of Vol. 1, "Stress Measures for Helpers")